Halifax savings rates review, from savings accounts to ISAs

 Branch support |

-Whether you want to lock away your money for a fixed amount of time, or need to be able to access it whenever required, Halifax offers the range to be able to support you.
-However, the savings rates on offer are mostly pretty poor and can easily be beaten by a wide range of other mainstream or digital challenger banks.
+Whether you want to lock away your money for a fixed amount of time, or need to be able to access it whenever required, Halifax offers a wide range of accounts for your needs.
+However, the savings rates on offer aren’t always the best and can often be beaten by other mainstream or digital challenger banks.

 Yes, there’s a monthly savings prize draw… which may be enough to dissuade some people from putting their savings elsewhere.
 But the most reliable way to maximise your precious savings returns will be to check today’s best savings rates across the board.